Fibre To The Home (FTTH)

 In some areas Airband offers either fibre, or a wireless connection to the Internet the latter providing a potential download speed of 40 Mb/s.

-OpenReach is not the only company installing fibre in Malvern.
+OpenReach is not the only company installing Fibre To The Home in Malvern.

 'Switching websites' are not that helpful.
-Many don't limit their offerings to what's presently available in the street, AND they don't always include new Internet Service Providers (ISP).
+Many limit their offerings to what's presently available in the street, AND they don't always include new Internet Service Providers (ISP) such as Squirrel Internet.

 You can check the availability of FullFibre in Malvern using this link: